URGENT CARE FOR PANIC

 Vulnerability.
 Panic renders us very vulnerable – feeling physically shaken, veering between unhelpful behavioral impulses (like the urges to flee, freeze like a deer in the headlights, or blurt out unspeakable obscenities), our minds roiling with scary thoughts.
 We feel drained and fragile once it’s over, afraid that we’ve been damaged mentally, physically, or both.

 The “Fear Factor”.
 I call “the pounding heart of panic” the Fear Factor.
 It grips us with wildly threatening, catastrophic fears and utter fantasy – such as the scary fantasy of unconsciously flooring your car’s accelerator when you want to apply the brakes, or the fear of being suctioned off the edge of the roof of a building by mysterious forces and hurtling to doom.
+Although very frightening, it poses no actual danger: Our thinking is simply chaotic – confused and disorderly, rampant with irrational impulses and frightening thoughts.

 Recognition of the role played by the Fear Factor during attacks is a key first step in learning to overcome Panic Disorder.
 It’ isn’t that the world has become scarier; it’s just that you’ve become much more sensitive to the edgy aspects – more conscious and susceptible to anxiety and panic.
 These fears don’t have solid roots in concrete reality.
 They rise and then diminish.
+Strength can immerge out of our vulnerable state: Instead of responding as though “not knowing what to think” is a problem, we can learn what to think and do next and discover we feel stronger.

 By getting your head around the Fear Factor, facing the reality of being anxious and panic, and trying to accept and ultimately tolerate it, you begin to get better.